 Community Drop-in Events

-PCC, Cllr Graham Thomas and Persimmon are holding community drop-in events so that you can see the drawings and ask questions about this development:
+PCC, Cllr Graham Thomas, Cllr Gavin Hill-John and Persimmon held community drop-in events so that you could see the drawings and ask questions about this development.
+The drawings at the PCC office and you are welcome to call in and see them.

 The project will take some ten years to complete and we want to give you as much advanced notice as we can about local disruptions so that you can plan accordingly.